Ayoubnjianga/ecommerceapp/README.md

-FOrk the repository
+FOrk the repository.
-clone the repository
+Clone the repository.
-From the resource file creat your own java file for which you are working on
+From the resource file creat your own java file for which you are working on.